RedisTimeSeries/RedisTimeSeries/docs/commands/ts.revrange.md

   With `ALIGN align`, bucket start times are multiples of `bucketDuration` with remainder `align % bucketDuration`.

-  The first bucket start time is less of equal to `fromTimestamp`.
+  The first bucket start time is less than or equal to `fromTimestamp`.
 </details>

 <details open>